Gay Literature in India

 In most metro cities, there is a burgeoning gay subculture.
 Although homosexuality remains a crime in India, as the law is pending review in Supreme Court, there is a newfound acceptance toward homosexuality in urban India.

 Even though traditional Indian literature celebrated and accepted alternate sexualities in India, under British rule the country became prudish on sexual matters.

-In 1942, noted playwright Ismat Chugtai’s Urdu short story Lihaaf, raised eyebrows and a lawsuit for featuring a homosexual character.
+In 1942, noted playwright Ismat Chughtai’s Urdu short story Lihaaf, raised eyebrows and a lawsuit for featuring a homosexual character.

-Not only did Chugtai win the court case, the work became one of his most celebrated.
+Not only did Chugtai win the court case, the work became one of her most celebrated.

 During the 1970s and 1980s, gay characters began resurfacing in Indian literature.
 In 1977, Shakuntala Devi wrote the first study of homosexuality in India.
 Late Playwright Vijay Tendulkar’s 1981 Marathi play, Mitrachi Gosta, centered around a lesbian relationship, brought alternate sexuality to the fore.

 The fact that the play remains socially relevant even today was highlighted when an English retelling of the play was held in Mumbai in 2015.
 The 1980s were also dominated with other remarkable writings on the subject, notably by Britain based, Indian origin writer Suniti Namjoshi, such as The Feminist Fables and The Conversations of Cow.